Installation and activation

 — Scale tool.
 Stretches the tile by the selected side.
 The rotated tiles will stretch in local coordinates.

 — Erase tool.
-Turns off the tiles by marking them yellow.
+Turns off the tiles by marking them black.
 These tiles will not be used in the layout.
 They can be turned on at any time.
 Erase+Shift — complete removal of tiles.
 You can also delete a tile by pressing Delete.

 — Cut tool.
 Cuts the tile vertically.
 Cut+Ctrl - cuts horizontally.